Not taking your car seat onboard the plane? Here’s how to safely check your most important travel gear

 Best Car Seat Gate Check Bags with Wheels

-If the idea of lugging your car seat on your back is not appealing (let’s be honest, car seats are quite awkward and heavy!), there are a few wheeled products available – just be conscious you compromise a little on weight and they won’t fold down as small when not in use.
+If the idea of lugging your car seat on your back is not appealing (let’s be honest, car seats are quite awkward and heavy!), there are only a few wheeled products available – just be conscious you compromise a little on weight.
+They won’t fold down as small when not in use.

-Our Top Pick: Hello Jolie Car Seat Bag
+Our Top Pick Best Car Seat Travel Bag with Wheels: Hello Jolie Car Seat Bag

 This is probably one of the best padded models we’ve seen for keeping your gear protected with 4 swivel wheels, the only one on the market to offer this feature.

-It has a thick internal fleece lining and waterproof nylon outer, opening complete flat for ease of use and a luggage strap to attach your wheelie car seat bag to your suitcase.
-It comes in black, grey and navy and with ample dimensions will fit the largest of car seats.
+The attractive Hello Jolie has a thick internal fleece lining and waterproof nylon outer, opening completely flat for ease of use and a luggage strap to attach your wheelie car seat bag to your suitcase.
+It comes in black, grey and navy and, with ample dimensions, will fit the largest of car seats.

 No matching stroller bag yet, but they do produce great matching travel cubes.

-Similar to the JL Childress backpack model reviewed above, this wheeled product comes with a durable nylon exterior and a padded interior for superior seat protection.
+Similar to the JL Childress backpack model reviewed above, this wheeled product from J L Childress comes with a durable nylon exterior and a padded interior for superior seat protection.
 It also has lockable zips.

-The product is 20″x 30″x 32″ so still quite reasonable dimensions that will fit most but not all high backed models.
-The product folds flat but not tiny like the pouch products reviewed above.
-It can be used whether you are checking your luggage or want an easy way to get your car seat to the plane.
+The product is 20″x 30″x 32″, so still quite reasonable dimensions that will fit most but not all high-backed models.
+The product folds flat but is not tiny like the pouch products reviewed above.
+Whether you are checking your luggage or want an easy way to get your car seat to the plane, it can be used.

-Another sturdy option that comes with built-in wheels.
+Another sturdy option that comes with built-in wheels is the Jeep Child Car Seat Travel Bag.
 It has a front zip lock for a snug fit and gives the option of being pulled with a top handle, picked up with a front handle as well as carried as a backpack.

 It claims to fit most car seats but does not specify exact dimensions which

-The other things to be mindful of is how secure the item is once in the bag.
-Yes, drawstrings always make it easier to get things in and out, but you don’t want the item moving around too much in the bag.
-There’s only so much protect a nylon cover alone can give, even if you are adding blankets and clothing etc into the travel bag.
+The other thing to be mindful of is how secure the item is once in the bag.
+Yes, drawstrings always make getting things in and out easier, but you don’t want the item moving around too much in the bag.
+There’s only so much protection a nylon cover alone can give, even if you add blankets, clothing, etc., into the travel bag.

 Helpful?
 Bookmark this page or save it to Pinterest for later